computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 ![screen shot 2018-03-13 at 00 41 04](https://user-images.githubusercontent.com/28285201/37323429-34f25cee-265a-11e8-8bda-55e0ed3be51f.png)
  *"Whoever said," the scientist Lina demands of her humanist friend, "that a life has to have meaning?*

+Two images call to mind the face of 1999.
+One is Seattle.
+The other is Chloe Sevigny, the face of the multitude.
+In the iconic Art Club 2000 images, strains of kids elaborate living rooms and from there disappear into the streets of the mall.